-You will notice a big difference between the two, primarily the HDR is evened out for the tones so some of the dark areas are not so dark.
+You will notice a big difference between the two, primarily the HDR shot is balanced out for the tones so some of the dark areas are not so dark.
 In the “before” image on the left, the yellows of the bushes is brighter.
 Some days I like one over the other.
-Somedays I like both… But I will tell you this, I ALWAYS process my images to be artistically well done.
+Someways I like both… But I will tell you this, I ALWAYS process my images to be artistically well done.
 In late Sept through Nov, I only try to post them to give you the most accurate representation of what I’m seeing in any given area.

 I didn’t see this in the afternoon but I believe with the sun coming in from the left, most of these shots would not be as good and too dark.
 I would go to the lake (Chocorua or little pond) to photograph in the afternoon.